nikwhite/nikwhite.io/readme.md

 ```

-### Threat Model
+### Threat Modeling

-__TODO__

-Some things I can think of so far for the Signaling Service:
+#### Websocket Session Hijacking

+* If someone brute-force-guesses a UUID `code` that is actually valid in an instance with no `player2` they automatically get to be `player2`, hijacking the session
+    * Pretty low probability given the ephemeral nature of the `WebSocket` connection and low probability of UUID collisions, but possible
+    * Instead of sharing the `code` as obviously a UUID, we could encrypt it with AES-GCM using a randomized symmetric key per session and pass the ciphertext instead as `[URL]/#[game]:[ciphertext]`.
+This adding overhead to the initial session setup time (how much?)

+#### Data Overflow

-* Max ICE Candidates per player, preserves memory/overflow
+* Max ICE Candidates per player (TODO: How many is typical?), preserves memory/prevents overflow
-* Max Cloud Run instances to mitigate financial impact of DDoS or Traffic spikes
+* Max Cloud Run instances to mitigate financial impact of DDoS or Traffic spikes, thinking 1 to start with is plenty, max concurrent sessions can be extended above 1000 if necessary [as suggested by GCP](https://cloud.google.com/run/docs/triggering/websockets#maximize-concurrency)
-* All data flowing from browser to Signaling Service should be validated against a JSON schema and always contain the `playerID`,
+* All data flowing from browser to Signaling Service should be validated against a JSON schema and always contain the `playerID`

+* Max session negotiation time of 15min: Track and reduce to minimum viable time, its probably lower

+#### DDoS

+* Builtin GCP protections for DDoS?
+* More than a few attempts with wrong ciphertext from a single origin is sus
+* Rate limiting?
 * Excessively chatty websockets should be shut down
-* Builtin GCP protections for DDoS?
-* Max session negotiation time of 15min, track and reduce to minimum viable time, its probably lower
+    * Define this

 ### Testing